alexjvr1/BrownArgus_PopGenMS_MolEcol/SuppMat.md

 Run Time = 1.00 seconds
 ```

+Conclusion: No library sequenced particularly poorly, and there are no loci that were sequenced only in a particular library.

-# Analysis of smaller dataset with higher genotyping rate (95%)
+# 3. Analysis of smaller dataset with higher genotyping rate (95%)

+# Analysis of ddRAD loci using a de novo assembled genome

+A prior analysis of these data was conducted before the *A.agestis* was available.
+This resulted in a much smaller dataset, but the results matched those reported in this manuscript.
+Here we present the electronic lab book for the previous 1) data assessment, and 2) population structure analysis.

 ## 1. Raw data to variants